octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 $ touch contracts/Raffle.ligo
 ```

-Let's copy and paste theLigocode into this file.
+Let's copy and paste the LIGO code into this file.

 Everything is ready for the compilation: